 Blues send Philadelphia Flyers to 7th straight loss, 3-0

+PHILADELPHIA (AP) — The biggest cheers from Flyers fans Monday night came when Gritty wrapped a blindfold around his googily eyes "Bird Box" style and kicked a Nerf football into the stands on a field-goal attempt as part of the "Cody Parkey Challenge."

+This is how sad the season has become for Philadelphia — fans save their loudest cheers to rally around the local football team.

-PHILADELPHIA (AP) — Brayden Schenn and Vladimir Tarasenko scored and Jordan Binnington stopped 25 shots in his first NHL start to lead the St. Louis Blues past the Philadelphia Flyers 3-0 on Monday night in a listless game between two of the worst teams in the league.
+Jordan Binnington became the latest goalie to stymie the Flyers.
+He stopped 25 shots for a shutout in his first NHL start to lead the St. Louis Blues past the Flyers 3-0 in a listless game between two of the worst teams in the league.

+Brayden Schenn, Vladimir Tarasenko and David Perron scored to make it an easy night for Binnington.

+"Guys are thrilled for him, happy for him," Schenn said.
+"He's worked hard to get to this point and he finally got rewarded."

 The Blues' win gave them 38 points and moved them past Los Angeles out of last place in the Western Conference.
 Only Ottawa has fewer points than the Flyers (36) in the East after Philadelphia's seventh straight loss.
 Both teams fired their coaches this season.

-The exception came when Gritty — their popular, googily-eyed mascot — wore a blindfold "Bird Box" style and kicked a Nerf football into the stands on a field-goal attempt as part of the "Cody Parkey Challenge."
-The Chicago Bears kicker had a field goal blocked in the final seconds that gave the Philadelphia Eagles a 16-15 upset win in an NFC wild-card playoff win.
-Flyers fans roared, breaking into the "Fly!
-Eagles!
-Fly!" fight song when Parkey's missed kick was shown on the video screen.

-This is how sad the season has become for the Flyers — the fans can only cheer for other team's highlights.
 They used to root for Schenn when he starred for the Flyers for six seasons.
 He scored 59 points in 2015-16 and 55 points the next season before he was traded for the Blues.
-The Flyers had another reminder of better days on the Blues bench: coach Craig Berube led the Flyers to the playoffs in 2014 and was fired the following the season.
+The Flyers had another reminder of better days on the Blues bench: Berube led the Flyers to the playoffs in 2014 and was fired the following the season.
 The Flyers fired his successor, Dave Hakstol, last month and have failed to win a playoff series since 2012.

 The Flyers have scored only 12 goals over their seven-game losing streak, their longest losing streak since they went 0-5-5 over November-December last season.